cs22b047/RISC-V-simulator/README.md

 ## Key design decisions

 - choice of language: c++
-- usage of string stream to tokenise the characters
 - Declaring regester array as long int and typecasting it store pointers
 - using unordered map to store label and pointer to label as key-value pairs
 - usage of parser to parse data into unordered map